 - The County of Santa Clara wanted to reduce energy costs via participating in PG&E's Auto Demand Response (Auto-DR) program.
-To do so, its buildings must be able to automatically shed electrical load when a demand event signal was sensed - Two buildings, each 150,000 sq-ft, were identified as candidates, but they used older pneumatic controls which cannot receive an electronic signal or allow remote temperature control.
-This made implementing Auto-DR difficult to achieve. - The cost to retrofit the pneumatic thermostats with Direct Digital Control (DDC) thermostats was estimated to be \$2,000 \$3,000 per thermostat, and far exceeded the program funds available from PG&E. - The two buildings were typical of commercial buildings found throughout the US.
-Many use pneumatic controls which make Auto-DR to challenging to implement.
+To do so, its buildings must be able to automatically shed electrical load when a demand event signal was sensed - Two buildings, each 150,000 sq-ft, were identified as candidates, but they had no Energy Management Control Systems and used older, pneumatic controls that cannot receive an electronic signal or support remote temperature control.
+This made it difficult to implement Auto-DR. - The cost to retrofit the pneumatic thermostats with Direct Digital Control (DDC) thermostats was estimated to be \$2,000 \$3,000 per thermostat, and far exceeded the program funds available from PG&E. - The two buildings were typical of commercial buildings found throughout the US, many of which depend on antiquated pneumatic controls.